-- 3.5.1.
-General.
-To facilitate Treasury identification of the depositing organization, DOs, Deputy DOs (DDOs), agents, and cashiers require remitters to make checks and other negotiable instruments payable to the accepting organization (e.g., "Disbursing Officer, disbursing station symbol number (DSSN) ####;" "Disbursing Officer, Camp Lejeune, NC 28542;" or "Disbursing Officer, APO AP 96604-8405") rather than to the "Department of the Treasury."
-However, if a check is made payable to the Treasury the check must be accepted and processed immediately.
-Modify the examples to fit the situation (e.g., "Agent" or "Food Services Officer, (insert unit)" for "Disbursing Officer") if appropriate, particularly if the DO that will receive the collections is unknown.
-Do not accept checks payable to a DO or agent by proper name. - 3.5.2.
+3.5.1.
+Checks.
+Remitters must make checks and other negotiable instruments payable to the order of the specific organization maintaining the account to be credited and not to the Treasury.
+However, if a check is made payable to the Treasury, the check must be accepted and processed immediately.
+Do not accept checks payable to a DO or employees of the federal government, whether by checks or through electronic means.

+3.5.2.
 For Deposit to the Credit of the Treasury.
 Deposit the negotiable instruments in an FRB or branch or an approved general depositary for credit to the Treasury.
-Instruments drawn payable to the remitter are acceptable as inscribed if the remitter endorses them as explained in Chapter 11, paragraph 8.3.
+Instruments drawn payable to the remitter are acceptable as inscribed if the remitter endorses them as explained in Chapter 11, subparagraph 8.3.6.3.1.
 For endorsements on negotiable instruments see Chapter 11, subparagraph 8.3.6.
-Post inscription instructions in strategic locations at cashier cages, commissaries, and other locations receiving these instruments. - 3.5.3.
+Post inscription instructions in strategic locations at cashier cages, commissaries, and other locations receiving these instruments.

+3.5.3.
 For Deposit in a Limited Depositary.
 Keep limited depositary accounts in the name of the activity to which the DO is assigned (see Chapter 14, section 2.0).
 Instruct the remitter not to inscribe instruments payable to the DO by activity name.